rivassec/secure-iam-lint/README.md

 ## Roadmap

-Coming soon:
+Planned features:

-- JSON and SARIF output modes
+- JSON and SARIF output formats
-- Fail thresholds (e.g. `--fail-on HIGH`)
+- Severity-based fail thresholds (`--fail-on HIGH`)
-- Docker support for CI use
+- Docker container for CI use
 - Configurable rule sets

-## Why This Exists
+## Motivation

-IAM policy reviews are tedious and easy to get wrong.
-This tool helps you catch obvious problems early — especially useful for engineers reviewing IaC templates or pushing changes in regulated environments.
+IAM policy reviews are tedious and error-prone.
+This tool helps engineers detect obvious risks early — especially in IaC-driven or regulated environments.

+## Contributing

+Issues and pull requests are welcome.
+If you have a new rule idea or see a false positive, feel free to open a discussion.

+## License

+MIT License.
+See the [LICENSE](LICENSE) file for details.